-Many companies use this SaaS pricing model to appeal to a wide range of customers with different needs.
+Many companies implement usage-based pricing to appeal to a wide range of customers with different needs.
 It’s important to note that it can be a complex system, and you need to think about how to implement the pay as you go strategy in a way that transparently shows customers the value of your service.
 Some companies will charge a recurring monthly fee with add-on charges for extra usage outside of the proposed plan.
-Others may only have customers pay for that they use.
+Others may only have customers pay for what they use.

 - Customers don’t need to pay a lot of money if they are using only several features.

-- Users can try out your service and increase payments as they build it into their lifestyle.
+- Flexibility allows users to try out your service and increase payments as they build it into their lifestyle.